Enabling and Analyzing How to Efficiently Extract Information from Hybrid Long Documents with LLMs: Analysis of Numerical Precision Enhancement

-The experimental results, presented in Table~\ref{tab:precision_comparison}, showcase the accuracy of different prompt engineering strategies across various fine-grained RETA levels.
-From the results, we can observe the following:

-\begin{itemize} \item The Direct \& Shot-Precision strategy achieves the highest accuracy across all fine-grained RETA levels, indicating its effectiveness in enhancing the numerical precision of extracted values. \item The Naive \& Shot-Precision strategy also shows a noticeable improvement in accuracy compared to the Naive \& Shot strategy, demonstrating the benefits of incorporating precision information in the input-output examples. \item The performance of Naive \& Direct, Naive \& Shot, and Direct \& Shot strategies is inferior to that of Naive alone.
-This may suggest that improperly designed or insufficient precision prompts could act as a distractor for the model, hindering its ability to focus on improving numerical accuracy. \end{itemize}
+From~\autoref{tab:precision_comparison}, we observe the following: \textbf{1)} The TD-RSP strategy achieves the highest accuracy across all fine-grained RETA levels, indicating its effectiveness in enhancing the numerical precision of extracted values. \textbf{2)} The performance of TD-R, TD-S, and TD-RS strategies is inferior to that of TD-O. This may suggest that improperly designed or insufficient precision prompts could act as a distractor, hindering its ability to focus on improving numerical accuracy.